 So, our task in life is twofold: First, to find work that feels deeply meaningful to us.
 Second, to stop seeking for shortcuts and understand that true fulfillment comes from our ability to sit alone in a room with our own thoughts – and be happy about it.

 When you make no attempts to flee from your thoughts and camouflage your worries with more social media and more traveling, you’ll find peace and finally have a life from which you don’t want to escape from.

-Resist the impulses: We’re overstimulated.
-A single flashing notification icon can easily become the reason for wasting a couple of hours of our time.
-If you learn to ignore and resist the urges, you’ll develop mental toughness and a stable mind that can better focus.
+- Resist the impulses: We’re overstimulated.
+A single flashing notification icon can easily become the reason we waste a couple of hours of our time.
+If you learn to ignore and resist the daily urges, you’ll develop mental toughness and a stable mind that can better focus.

-The power of nonaction: New social media platform is gaining traction?
+- The power of nonaction: New social media platform is gaining traction?
 Your competitors are copying your features?
 You can safely go back to bed.
-There are a lot of times where your actions are required but in most cases, it’s best to wait and don’t do anything.
+There are a lot of times where acting is required but in most cases, it’s best to wait and don’t do anything.
 Just wait for a better opportunity.
 That’s the power of wu wei, the ability to remain still, or acting without acting.

 Commentary And My Personal Takeaway

 The writings of Ryan Holiday online are usually in the form of in-depth articles full of different references and anecdotes.
 Not that there aren’t enough references here.
 There are.
 But in this book, he decided to take another route – short chapters, each covering their own unique topic while trying to convince us that “stillness is the key.”

 Personally, I’m a fan of brief chapters where you usually find a quick summary of what was discussed.
 However, a lot of readers might find this style a bit shallow and crave for more at the end of each chapter.